-I use potatoes to prepare aaloo ki tikiya, dry veggie or veggie with gravy and aaloo ka halva, some snacks and aaloo ke paratheAaloo ka Paratha (paratha with spicy potato stuffing)
+I use potatoes to prepare Aalu ki tikiya(potato patties stuffed with spicy peas)dry veggie or veggie with gravy and aaloo ka halva, some snacks and aaloo ke paratheAaloo ka Paratha (paratha with spicy potato stuffing)

 We can prepare this with raw potatoes or with boiled ones.
 I decided to prepare with boiled potatoes.
 It’s very easy, hassle free dish.